Open call for inquisitive essays on the theme of “Camp"

 Pitches for regular features need not be tied to an issue’s theme.
 Our regular features include:

-Want to pitch a theme-related contribution or an idea for one of our regular features or have questions?
+Want to pitch a theme-related contribution or an idea for one of our regular features, or have questions?

-The submission deadline for pitches for issue #6 is October 6, 2025.
-Decisions will be made by October 14 with full submissions due by December 1 and publication in early March 2026.
+The submission deadline for pitches for issue #7 is January 6, 2026.
+Decisions will be made by January 19, with full submissions due by March 1 and publication in early June 2026.

 Please note that inquisitive employs a rigorous editorial process to ensure accuracy, precision, and compelling prose.
 If your pitch is accepted, we look forward to working with you through that process.